zacs/ha-polycom_speakerphone/README.md

 - Polycom Trio 8800 speakerphone
 - Network connectivity between Home Assistant and the device
-- REST API enabled on the Polycom device (enabled by default)
+- REST API enabled on the Polycom device (not enabled by default)

 ## API Documentation